BIGJRA/BIGJRA.github.io/reborn.md

 ## Grand Hall Trainers 2

-After defeating Julia, the Grand Hall trainers have gotten stronger.
+After defeating Julia, the trainers in the Grand Hall have gotten stronger.
 Defeating them will now yield 4 *Exp.
 Candy S*!
 The updated teams are as follows:

 **Arcade Star Carol (SUN).
 Field: No Field**
 - Croconaw, Lv.
 22, Serious Nature, IVs: 10